InsaneFury/BurguerProto/README.md

-This is a game (demo/protoype/vertical slice) developed by students from <a href="https://www.imagecampus.edu.ar/">Image Campus</a>
+This is a game (still in development) developed by students from <a href="https://www.imagecampus.edu.ar/">Image Campus</a>

 <p align="center">
   <a href="https://www.imagecampus.edu.ar/">